 Support for field deployable solutions: Dedicated spectrum enables the use of field deployable broadband solutions to extend coverage and capacity in areas where dedicated spectrum has not been rolled out, or where it is required temporarily to manage major events including natural disasters, complex security needs or large scale sporting, social or political activities.

-Finally, as the Commisson continues its assessment of the best way to deliver PSMB capability by 2020, we would ask it to also consider whether valuing dedicated spectrum purely in commercial terms hinders long term innovation opportunities for public safety agencies using broadband capability
+Finally, as the Commission continues its assessment of the best way to deliver PSMB capability by 2020, we would ask it to also consider whether valuing dedicated spectrum purely in commercial terms hinders long term innovation opportunities for public safety agencies using broadband capability

 This represents a major opportunity given the maturity of Australia’s emergency services sector which is well positioned to become a global leader of innovation.